making people listen

 Benjamin Zephaniah, outspoken word artist

-Be nice to your turkey this Christmas Benjamin Zepahaniah (1958-2023), British Carribean dub poet, actor, recipient of no fewer than 16 honorary doctorates, professor of poetry and creative writing, left us yesterday.
-Already gone.
-But his work lives on.
+Benjamin Zepahaniah, British Carribean dub poet, actor, recipient of no fewer than 16 honorary doctorates, professor of poetry and creative writing, left us yesterday.
+Already gone, but his work lives on.
 He encouraged people to read and he made people listen.
-He has always provoked surprise and […]
+Here's one of his poems, Talking Turkeys, ready for use in the Subjective Classroom.
+Bon appétit!

 A voice to be reckoned with